AresMUSH/ares-docker/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

 2. Clone this repo to your local PC/Mac.
+You can use [GitHub Desktop](https://desktop.github.com/) or any other GitHub tool.

-3. In the working directory for the ares-docker repo, clone the aresmush and ares-webportal code repos.
+3. Clone the aresmush and ares-webportal code repos INTO the ares-docker directory.
 Your directory should now look like this:

 ```
     ares-docker